Campaign Methodology

 Hy-Vee $26 0.85x

 Additional retailers: The full calculator includes dozens of additional regional and specialty retailers.
-Each has calibrated CPM and redemption multipliers based on network size, customer demographic, and redemption processing friction.
+Each has calibrated base CPM and redemption multipliers based on network size, customer demographic, and redemption processing friction.

 Sweepstakes